LBannenberg/magento2-composer-dashboard/README.md

 Note that the latest version reported here is the latest version *you have access to*.
 It's possible that for some (private/third party) packages there are newer versions that you don't have access to, for example because you'd need to renew your subscription.
 Unfortunately there's no universal way to check that through Composer.

+### Configuring reminder emails

+In your Stores > Configuration > Advanced > Composer Dashboard tab, you can configure which email addresses should receive reminders about packages that need attention.

 ## Advanced